ioccc-src/winner/2006/stewart/README.md

 ### Entry originality

-In looking through past winners, there seem to be only 2 (92 and 94) that generated fractals.
+In looking through past winning entries, there seem to be only 2 (92 and 94) that generated fractals.
 Both of those were [Julia fractals](https://en.wikipedia.org/wiki/Julia_set) from the [Mandelbrot set](https://en.wikipedia.org/wiki/Mandelbrot_set).
 Those do make for some